Running models with chapkit

 How to run a chapkit model from the command line with chap evaluate

 To test that the model is working with chap, you can use the chap evaluate command.
-Instead of a github url or model name, you simply specify the REST API url to the model.
+Instead of a github url or model name, you simply specify the REST API url to the model and add –is-chapkit-model to the command to tell chap that the model is a chapkit model.

 Example: